usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 captioning or video description in 100 percent of movie theater screens for all showings would constitute an undue burden.
  <p> The comments have provided the Department with significant information on the state of the movie industry with regard to the availability of captioning and video description, the status of closed captioning technology, and the status of the transition to digital cinema.
 The Department also has given due consideration to the comments it has received from individuals, advocacy groups, governmental entities, and representatives of the movie industry.
 Recently, the United States Court of Appeals for the Ninth Circuit held that the ADA requires a chain of movie theaters to exhibit movies with closed captioning and video description unless the theaters can show that to do so would amount to a fundamental alteration or undue burden.
 Arizona ex rel. *Goddard v.
 Harkins Amusement Enterprises, Inc.,* 603 F.3d 666 (9th Cir.
 2010).
 However, rather than issue specific regulatory text at this time, the Department has determined that it should obtain additional information regarding issues raised by commenters that were not contemplated at the time of the 2008 NPRM, supplemental technical information, and updated information regarding the current and future status of the conversion to digital cinema by movie theater owners and operators.
 To this end, the Department is planning to engage in rulemaking relating specifically to movie captioning under the ADA in the near future.

- <h3> Section 36.304 Removal of Barriers</h3>
+ ### &sect; 36.304 Removal of Barriers
  <p> With the adoption of the 2010 Standards, an important issue that the Department must address is the effect that the new (referred to as "supplemental") and revised ADA Standards will have on the continuing obligation of public accommodations to remove architectural, transportation, and communication barriers in existing facilities to the extent that it is readily achievable to do so. *See* 42 U.S.C.
 12182(b)(2)(A)(iv).
 This issue was not addressed in the 2004 ADAAG because it was outside the scope of the Access Board"s statutory authority under the ADA and section 502 of the Rehabilitation Act of 1973. *See* 29 U.S.C.
 792(b)(3)(A)–(B) (authorizing the Access Board to establish and maintain minimum guidelines for the standards issued pursuant to the Architectural Barriers Act of 1968 and titles II and III of the ADA).
 Responsibility for implementing title III"s requirement that public accommodations eliminate barriers in existing facilities where such removal is readily achievable rests solely with the Department.
 The term "existing facility" is defined in &sect; 36.104 of the final rule.
 This definition is discussed in more detail above. *See* Appendix A discussion of definitions (&sect; 36.104).
  <p> The requirements for barrier removal by public accommodations are established in the Department"s title III regulation.
 28 CFR 36.304.
 Under this regulation, the Department used the 1991 Standards as a guide to identify what constitutes an architectural barrier, as well as the specifications that covered entities must follow in making architectural changes to remove the barrier to the extent that such removal is readily achievable.
 28 CFR 36.304(d); 28 CFR part 36, app.
 A (2009).
 With adoption of the final rule, public accommodations will now be guided by the 2010 Standards, defined in &sect; 36.104 as the 2004 ADAAG and the requirements contained in subpart D of 28 CFR part 36.
  <p> The 2010 Standards include technical and scoping specifications for a number of elements that were not addressed specifically in the 1991 Standards; these new requirements were identified as "supplemental requirements" in the NPRM.
 The 2010 Standards also include revisions to technical or scoping specifications for certain elements that were addressed in the 1991 Standards, *i.e.*, elements for which there already were technical and scoping specifications.
 Requirements for which there are revised technical or scoping specifications in the 2010 Standards are referred to in the NPRM as "incremental changes."